nebhead/garage-zero/README.md

 ```
 # Move into garage-zero install directory
-cd ~/garage-zero
+cd ~/garage-zero/supervisor

 # Copy configuration files (control.conf, webapp.conf) to supervisor config directory
-# NOTE: If you used a different directory for garage-zero then make sure you edit the *.conf files appropriately
+# NOTE: These files all assume you are using the Pi user and standard install directory.
+If you used a different directory for garage-zero then make sure you edit the *.conf files appropriately
 sudo cp *.conf /etc/supervisor/conf.d/

 # If supervisor isn't already running, startup Supervisor